 - This is what drives Ulysses in Fallout: New Vegas.
 The problem is, he doesn't think any of the current major powers are worth following.
 Inspired by the way the Courier singlehandedly brought about the Divide's destruction, Ulysses wants to forge his own nation with nuclear fire.
 A Courier with a high enough Speech skill can talk down Ulysses from this destructive course of action.
 Ulysses then regards the Courier as someone with the "shadow of a nation, the hope of the people."

 - The New Conglomerate rebels in PlanetSide, who are fighting for freedom and a home on an alien planet after the colony was cut off from Earth.
+The Terran Republic remnant on the other hand, simply want to bring everyone back into the fold and reestablish contact with Earth, while the Vanu Sovereignty wants humanity to Ascend to a Higher Plane of Existence whether they want to or not

 - The Zortroa Kinship of Wild ARMs XF is portrayed as a Proud Warrior Race whose homeland was torn from them by a larger nation.
 They've been working as mercenaries ever since.
 They work against the party because the antagonists have promised to return their holy land to them.